Charles Elias Shepard Scholarship for Graduate Study

 If you are interested in applying, download the application procedures.

-* Open to Emory alums who graduated from Emory on or after May 2014 with a degree from any Emory University bachelors program
+* Open to Emory alums who graduated from Emory in the previous three years with a degree from any Emory University bachelors program OR graduating seniors

 ** Seniors enrolled in the College but earning joint Bachelors/Masters degrees that will be granted on the same graduation date are NOT eligible for Shepard funding in support of the Master’s portion of their program.
 They ARE permitted to apply for support for a second Masters or PhD which they would begin after completion of the Emory joint degree program.
 Students enrolled in a joint bachelors/masters degree program in which they will graduate with a bachelors degree and then return to Emory to continue coursework and/or research toward a Masters degree MAY apply for Shepard funding for the year of additional Masters work.